pyauth/python-pkcs11/README.rst

 ..
 [2] Digesting keys is not supported.
 ..
 [3] Untested: requires support in device.
 ..
 [4] Default mechanism not supported, must specify a mechanism.
 ..
-[5] Local domain parameters only.
+[5] Partial support: mechanisms missing
 ..
+[6] Local domain parameters only.
-[6] Generates security warnings about the derived key.
+..
+[7] Generates security warnings about the derived key.

 Python version: